boylesoftware/x2node-records/README.md

 }
 ```

 Note, that there is one requirement for nested object arrays: the nested objects *must* have an id property.
+On the other hand, scalar nested objects *may not* have an id property (their id is the parent record id).

 ### Maps